 and into_par_iter

-methods typically work on built-in collections such as lists and hashmaps.
-However, they do not work on custom iterator types.
-The method comes in handy for a custom iterator to execute in parallel.
-To illustrate this, here is a simple prime number generator:
+These methods come in handy for a custom iterator to execute in parallel.
+To illustrate this, here’s a simple prime number generator:

 struct PrimeGenerator { start: usize, end: usize, } fn is_prime(num: usize) -> bool { if num <= 1 { return false; } for i in 2..num { if num % i == 0 { return false; } } true } impl Iterator for PrimeGenerator { type Item = usize; fn next(&mut self) -> Option<Self::Item> { while !is_prime(self.start) { self.start += 1; } if self.start > self.end { None } else { let prime = self.start; self.start += 1; Some(prime) } } }